RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.3_faultinjection.md

 Sometimes you will see the profile page show up; other times, you will see 'Unknown User'.

 Injecting an abort fault is a great mechanism to test how your application handles failure.
-In more complex service meshes, you can use this to prevent cascading failures in which an erroring service causes a chain of other services to fail.
+In more complex service meshes, you can use this to identify and prevent cascading failures in which an erroring service causes a chain of other services to fail.

 <br>